UV-1999/uv-1999.github.io/notes/philosophy.md

 No weight gain.
 By modus tollens, Not too much food.

-### sufficient and necessary conditions are not same
+### Sufficient and necessary conditions are not same

 Air is necessary for life but not sufficient.
 You need more things for life.